 1. Coverage shall be at least as broad as the Insurance Services Office (ISO) Commercial General Liability Coverage "occurrence" form, with no coverage deletions.
 2. The limit shall not be less than One Million Dollars (\$1,000,000) each occurrence/ Two Million Dollars (\$2,000,000) aggregate for bodily injury, property damage and personal injury.
-3. Coverage shall: a) By "Additional Insured" endorsement add as insureds Grantor, its directors, officers, agents and employees with respect to liability arising out of work performed by or for Grantee; b) Be endorsed to specify that Grantee's insurance is primary .
+The foregoing coverage minimums shall include excess/"umbrella" coverage that are in force and that supplement underlying insurance coverage.
+In addition, such insurance shall insure the performance by Grantee of its indemnity and other contractual obligations under the Easement.
+3. Coverage shall: a) By "Additional Insured" endorsement add as insureds Grantor, its directors, officers, agents and employees with respect to liability arising out of work performed by or for Grantee; b) Be endorsed to specify that Grantee's insurance is primary.